Borough & Parish Council Elections - These are held once every four years, on the first Thursday of May. The next election will be held on May 2, 2019

 By-Elections - A by-election is held to fill a political office vacancy that becomes available between regularly scheduled elections.
 This is usually due to the death or resignation of the person holding the office in question

 European Parliamentary Elections - These are held every five years.
 The last European Elections took place on 22 May 2014.
-The next will be held in 2019.

 - EU citizens living in the UK need to register to vote and then complete and return the European Parliament voter registration form (UC1) which will be sent out to you four months prior to the election.
 If you do not complete and return this form, you will not be able to vote.